thenoiseinspace/day-planner/README.md

 ![A user clicks on slots on the color-coded calendar and edits the events.](./Assets/05-third-party-apis-homework-demo.gif)

-## Grading Requirements

-> **Note**: If a homework assignment submission is marked as “0”, it is considered incomplete and will not count towards your graduation requirements.
-Examples of incomplete submissions include the following:
->
-> * A repository that has no code
->
-> * A repository that includes a unique name but nothing else
->
-> * A repository that includes only a README file but nothing else
->
-> * A repository that only includes starter code

 This homework is graded based on the following criteria: